Other Supported Ministries

 POBLO International is a Lutheran Mission Society working to transform the way missions is approached in the US by responding to the changing demographics that have brought the mission field to our own front yard.
 They serve immigrants and refugees through the model called “International Friendship Centers” or IFC.
 They train and educate churches on how to engage in cross-cultural outreach.
 They share the Gospel message with respect, love and truth.

-POBLO International’s Missionaries Nader & Georgette Alaraj relocated to the Twin Cities in 2016.
-As of September 2019, by God’s Grace, they helped establish three IFCs.
-The first is the Bloomington IFC; hosted by Mt.
-Hope Lutheran Church in Bloomington.
-The second is the Burnsville IFC; hosted by Lutheran Church of the Ascension in Burnsville.
-The third is Prior Lake IFC, hosted by Holy Cross Lutheran.
 You can serve the Lord through POBLO by (1) Praying & Volunteering: Teach ESL, Citizenship, Sewing & Knitting, Cooking, and other classes without prior experience.
 You can provide childcare and drive students, or just be a friend.
 You are welcome to see the classes anytime.
 (2) If you can or cannot volunteer, you can donate food, proper clothing, Thrivent and gift cards or become an individual donor.
-Please ask to be added to the IFC group on Facebook: International Friendship Centers Twin Cities.
-Contact Nader @ (402) 968-6486 or nader@poblo.org.
-The mission Field is here; the Time is now!
+For more information and/or to volunteer, contact the church office.

-The Sheridan Story is a weekend food program.
+Every Meal (formerly Sheridan Story) is a weekend food program.
 They take a unique approach to fighting child hunger: they mobilize the community to partner with local schools.
 Each school is sponsored by a community group that provides funding for the weekend food program and volunteers to distribute the food to kids on Fridays.
-The Sheridan Story’s goal is to give kids food while facilitating a community-to-school relationship that they encourage to grow beyond the weekend food program.
+Every Meal’s goal is to give kids food while facilitating a community-to-school relationship that they encourage to grow beyond the weekend food program.
 St. Michael’s serves students at Normandale Hills Elementary School.
-Contact pastorpat@smlcb.org for more information www.thesheridanstory.com
+Contact pastorpat@smlcb.org for more information.

 Trinity First Lutheran School